Bas Pease: Family

 Rendel Pease married Susan Spickernell, daughter of Captain Sir Frank Todd Spickernell, at one time Gentleman Usher to the Royal household, and Amice Ivy Delves Broughton, on 9 August 1952.
 They had five children: Rosamund Mary, Sarah Frances, Christopher Fabian Delves, Michael Roland Wedgwood, and Joanna Rowan.

 Susan died on 5 November 1996 at age 65.
-On 4 April 1998 Pease married Jean Frances White, a retired personnel officer but, sadly, she died two years later.
+On 4 April 1998 Pease married Jean Frances White, a retired personnel officer but she died two years later.
 On 22 March 2004 he married Eleanor Mary Barnes, a retired social worker.

 Bas Pease died at the John Radcliffe Hospital.
-He was survived by Eleanor and his five children, and was buried at All Saints Churchyard, West Ilsley, Berkshire.